-As you know, one size doesn’t fit all when it comes to exercise, so if you have a client with, or at risk of, pelvic floor problems, it’s important to tailor their exercise program to suit their needs.
+As you know, one size doesn’t fit all when it comes to exercise.
+If your client has, or is at risk of, pelvic floor problems, it’s important to tailor their exercise program to suit their needs.

-As a fitness professional your challenge will be to consider:
+As a fitness professional your challenge is to consider:

-which of your clients are at risk of pelvic floor problems
+- which clients are at risk of pelvic floor problems

-- are the exercises you are prescribing pelvic floor safe, and
+- are you prescribing exercises that are appropriate for their pelvic floor, and

 - how can you help your client achieve their health and fitness goals whilst protecting their pelvic floor?